manda9988/portfolio/README.md

 ![Accordion_code](public/accordion_code.png)

 - To Add a new field, add a new `<AccordionLayout />` component, with appropriate props and child component.
 Make sure add the data of field in proper format in `content.js`.
 - To Remove an already existing field, simply comment out the `<AccordionLayout />` component of that particular field or remove it.
-Removing its content from `content.js` is a choice.
+Removing its content from `content.js` is a choce.

 ## Contributing